Last Updated on October 7, 2022 by Wandering our World

 For such a small nation, Bermuda packs a punch in terms of natural attractions.
 When you need a break from sunbathing and swimming, then make your way to Walsingham Nature Reserve.
 Here you can explore the magnificent Crystal Caves that are 120 foot below the ground – one of dozens of caves on the island.

-For a dip, you can go to the natural swimming lakes situated throughout the mangroves in Blue Hole Park – there are several walking trails to enjoy that take you to and from these swimming spots.
+For a dip, you can go to the natural swimming lakes situated throughout the mangroves in Blue Hole Park.
+There are several walking trails to enjoy that take you to and from these swimming spots.
+The hiking options are not as good as Jamaica perhaps, but having the option is still great.

 Jamaica has it all when it comes to a tropical island paradise, but what most tourists want are spectacular beaches!
-However the popular beaches in Jamaica can get busy, and tourists often get harassed by people trying to hawk goods – something that is less of a problem in Bermuda.
+However the popular beaches in Jamaica can get busy, and tourists often get harassed by people trying to hawk goods.
+That’s less of a problem in Bermuda.

 For another beautiful beach with calm swimming water, head to Bloody Bay.
 The turquoise-hued water is a great place to swim, snorkel, paddle board and more.
 In fact beautiful beaches like this are one of the reasons Jamaica made our list of the best Caribbean islands for couples!